Everything PR News

 Insurance

 A consumer agent (quote, bind, claim).
 An employee agent (underwriting, claims adjustment, sales support).
 A partner agent (broker, reinsurer, MGA).
 A developer agent (the rating-engine API).
 Progressive's Flo is the closest the industry has come to a named consumer agent.
 It is a mascot, not a deployed AI surface.
-The first insurer to ship Flo as an actual named AI consumer agent on a proprietary platform owns the "which insurance" answer inside the chatbox for a decade.

-The Element question — own the platform or rent it
+The Element Question — Own the Platform or Rent It

 Walmart owns the infrastructure underneath the agents.
 That ownership is the moat.